cloudflare/saffron/README.md

-cfron is a cron parser used as part of the backend for Cron Triggers in Cloudflare Workers.
+saffron is a cron parser used as part of the backend for Cron Triggers in Cloudflare Workers.
 It provides APIs for the complete stack, allowing us to use the same parser everywhere.
 It's made in two parts: